Hazardous Materials in Truck Accidents

 Who Is Liable for a Truck Accident Involving Hazardous Materials?

 Determining liability in a hazardous material truck accident can be a complex and overwhelming process.
 There are a number of parties who may be liable for the accident, including the truck driver, the trucking company, the truck manufacturer, and the company responsible for loading the material.
 Depending on the circumstances, the driver in the passenger vehicle may also be partially responsible for causing the accident.

-Since New Jersey uses a form of comparative negligence, even if you were partly responsible for causing the accident, you may still recover damages.
-That means you might be eligible to collect financial compensation, even if you were partly to blame.
+New Jersey uses a form of comparative negligence, which means you might be eligible to collect financial compensation, even if you were partly to blame.

 To proceed with a personal injury lawsuit against a truck driver, you must be able to prove beyond a reasonable doubt that the truck driver was negligent.
 To do this, you must be able to demonstrate the following:

 - The truck driver owed you a duty of care.

 - The truck driver breached the duty of care due to their negligence.

 - The breach of duty caused your injuries.